-- 1. Perform one of the following steps as required: - In the Projects tree, select the desired project and, in the right pane, click the Copy button. - Click Projects in Navigator to get a list of projects, navigate to the project you want to copy and click the corresponding Copy item on the right. - 2.
-In the Copy Project window, enter the new project name and click Copy.
+- 1. Perform one of the following steps as required: - In the Projects tree, select the desired project and, in the right pane, click the Copy button. - Click Projects in Navigator to get a list of projects, navigate to the project you want to copy and click the corresponding Copy item and the right. - 2.
+In the Copy Project window, enter the new project name. - Select whether a new project must be linked to the origin project.
+In case of linked projects, a new project branch is created.
+For more information on branches, see Working with Project Branches. - 4.
+Specify whether old revisions must be copied to the newly created project. - 5.
+Optionally, provide comments. - 6.
+Click Copy.

-The new project appears in the list of projects in the Closed status.
+The new project appears in the list of projects.